 Project managers use a flow chart to offer a clear picture of process and to find ways to improve project efficiency.
 A flow chart displays graphically the project’s objective and seeks to more logically order the activities therein.
 But, a flow chart can also help with monitoring progress and even status reporting.

-The project management flow chart is one of the many tools you need as a project manager to control the project.
+A flow chart is one of the many project management charts and tools you need as a project manager to control a project.
 With the right project management software, your management can be even more productive and efficient.
 But before we get to that, let’s look a little more closely at what a flow chart is outlining.

-First of all, a project management flow chart can outline whatever it is you want to outline.
-You can have one for the initiation process, for example, which would start with the initiation and flow to the project charter, it’s approval and whether that approval is given or not.
-That would then lead to two different streams: if the project charter isn’t approved, you must either adjust or cancel the project, which leads back to the initiation at the top of the flow chart, or it terminates in project cancelled.
+That would then lead to two different streams: if the project charter isn’t approved, you must either adjust or cancel the project, which leads back to the initiation, or it results in the cancellation of the project.
 If the project charter is approved, then you can continue with the planning process.
-If you need help with your project charter, try our free project charter template.

-The planning process is more complex.
+The planning process is complex.
 It starts with planning, collecting requirements and the development of scope.
-That can go either to project level indicators or a project scorecard, both of which lead to the project plan.
+That can go either to project-level indicators or a project scorecard, both of which lead to the project plan.
 That plan, of course, leads to resources, budgets, schedules, etc. Each of those subsets leads to another point in the flow chart, such as the communications or risk plan, which in turn flows into the change control plan and quality management.
-Eventually you get to approval, which leads to the executing process, or no approval, sending you back to the beginning.
+Eventually, you reach approval which leads to the execution process, or no approval, sending you back to the beginning.